karl-rathmanner/golem/README.md

 There are two kinds of entryfiles that create bundles.

 1. All ts-files in the root of the `./app/scripts` directory
-2. All css-,scss- and less-files in the root of the `./app/styles` directory
+2. All css-, scss- and less-files in the root of the `./app/styles` directory

 ## Tasks